Welcome to today's edition of the Rush 24-7 podcast.

 The Democrats don't know how to go after Romney.

-They don't know whether to call him a flip flopper or a hard right extremist.
+They don't know whether to call him a flip-flopper or a hard-right extremist.

 They'll do both.

-Well, uh what what's the big mystery here?
+What's the big mystery here?

-By the way, they're taking Centaurum seriously.
+By the way, they're taking Santorum.

-The Pentagon chief Leon Panetta says the U.S. will have to make some trade-offs, take some extra risks under the new military strategy laid out to absorb federal budget cuts.
+The Pentagon chief, Leon Panetta, says the U.S. will have to make some trade-offs, take some extra risks under the new military strategy laid out to absorb federal budget cuts.

 Panetta said that future budgets will mean smaller U.S. armed forces and greater risk.